Network evolution with mesoscopic delay: Results

 Define $\underline{\gl}:= \inf\set{\gl > 0: \hat{\rho}(\gl) < \infty}$.
 We assume that

-\end{enumeratei} \end{ass} Using iii) in the above Assumption and the monotonicity of $\hat{\rho}(\cdot)$, there exists a unique $\gl^*:=\gl^*(f) \in (0, \infty)$ such that
+\end{enumeratei} \end{ass} Using iii) in the above assumption and the monotonicity of $\hat{\rho}(\cdot)$, there exists a unique $\gl^*:=\gl^*(f) \in (0, \infty)$ such that

 This object is often referred to as the Malthusian rate of growth parameter~\cites{jagers-nerman-1,jagers-nerman-2,jagers-ctbp-book}.
 The above assumptions are relatively standard and are required for analyzing an associated branching process, which we now describe.
 We defer further assumptions on the attachment function when describing the main results.
 Fix an attachment function $f$.
-We now use $f$ to construct point process $\xi_f$ on $\bR_+$.
+We now use $f$ to construct a point process $\cP_f$ on $\bR_+$.
 Generate a sequence of independent exponential random variables $\set{E_i:i\geq 1} $ with the rate of $E_i \sim \exp(f(i))$.
 Next, define $\sigma_i:= \sum_{j=1}^{i} E_i$ for $ i\geq 1 $ with $\sigma_0 =0$.
-The point process $\xi_f$ is defined via,
+The point process $\cP_f$ is defined via,

-Abusing notation, write for $t\geq 0$,
+Abusing notation, write for $u\geq 0$,

-Notice that, $\xi_f, \mu_f$ can be naturally extended to measures on $(\bR_+, \cB(\bR_+))$.
+Notice that, $\cP_f, \mu_f$ can be naturally extended to measures on $(\bR_+, \cB(\bR_+))$.

 \begin{defn}[Continuous time branching process (CTBP) {\cites{jagers-ctbp-book,athreya1972,nerman1981convergence}}] Fix an attachment function $f$ satisfying Assumption~\ref{ass:attach-func}(ii).
-A continuous time branching process driven by $f$, written as $\{\BP_f(t): t \ge 0\}$, is defined to be a branching process started with one individual at time $t=0$ and such that this individual, as well as every individual born into the system, has an offspring distribution that is an independent copy of the point process $\xi_f$ defined in~\eqref{eqn:xi-f-def}. \end{defn} Next, we present a fundamental distribution on the space of finite rooted trees, which characterizes the asymptotic behavior of local properties in such branching processes.
+A continuous time branching process driven by $f$, written as $\{\BP_f(u): u \ge 0\}$, is defined to be a branching process started with one individual at time $u=0$ and such that this individual, as well as every individual born into the system, has an offspring distribution that is an independent copy of the point process $\cP_f$ defined in~\eqref{eqn:xi-f-def}. \end{defn} Next, we present a fundamental distribution on the space of finite rooted trees, which characterizes the asymptotic behavior of local properties in such branching processes.
+For this, we need some notation.
+For $n\geq 1$, let $ \bT_{n} $ be the space of all rooted trees on $n$ {vertices}.
+Let $ \bbT = \cup_{n=0}^\infty \bT_{n} $ be the space of all finite rooted trees.
+Here $\bT_{0} = \emptyset $ will be used to represent the empty tree (tree on zero vertices).
+For any $\bt \in \bbT$, let $\rho_{\bt}$ denote the root this tree.